lishenyu1024/laserscope-visualization/README.md

-# LaserScope: Interactive Visualization and Analysis of Aircraft Laser Incidents
+# Aircraft Laser Incidents Visualization

 An interactive data visualization dashboard built with [Observable Framework](https://observablehq.com/framework/) that explores laser incidents targeting aircraft in the United States.
 This project provides comprehensive insights into temporal patterns, geographical distribution, aircraft characteristics, and safety implications of laser attacks on aviation.